Ryan passes for 343 yards, 2 TDs as Falcons top Saints 27-25

+NEW ORLEANS (AP)Matt Ryan’s last and longest of several deep completions spared the Atlanta Falcons from another infamous collapse.

-NEW ORLEANS (AP) — Matt Ryan hit Cordarrelle Patterson for a 64-yard gain with a minute to go, setting up Younghoe Koo’s 29-yard field goal as time expired, and the Atlanta Falcons defeated the mistake-prone New Orleans Saints 27-25 on Sunday.
+Ryan hit Cordarrelle Patterson for a 64-yard gain with a minute left to set up Younghoe Koo’s 29-yard field goal as time expired, and Atlanta defeated mistake-prone New Orleans on Sunday after allowing the Saints to wipe out an 18-point, fourth-quarter deficit.

+”We just like to give our fans a heart attack, just keep them on their toes to make sure they’re paying attention,” Patterson joked. ”We wanted to put them away early, but it’s the Saints; they’ve got a great team over there.
+They fought till the end.
+We did a better job.
+We got the win, that’s all that matters.”

+Ryan passed for 343 yards, connected twice with Olamide Zaccheaus for touchdowns, and the veteran quarterback also ran for a score on a bootleg as the Falcons (4-4) snapped the Saints’ three-game winning streak and prevented New Orleans (5-3) from moving into a tie with Tampa Bay (6-2) atop the NFC South.

 New Orleans then missed a 2-point conversion try for the second time in the game, leaving the door open for the Falcons to win with a field goal.